bwong858/Color-me-feelings/README.md

 ## Usage

-> Select an emotion to view the level of that emotion in today's news for articles related to each state
+> Select timeframe (up to one month prior), emotion, and topic to visualize correlation by state or country

 ## Requirements